xFuture603/homelab-hardening-guide/docs/containerization/docker/index.md

     Container environments are dynamic, and new vulnerabilities or image updates can change behavior over time.
 Always validate changes in a test environment before applying them to critical services.

+## Understanding Potential Attack Vectors

+- **Insecure Exposure:** Exposing the web interfaces of containerized applications without proper authentication or network restrictions can make them easy targets for attackers.

+- **Untrusted or Malicious Images:** Running container images from unverified sources, such as third-party repositories with limited transparency about authorship or source code, introduces potential security risks.

+- **Supply Chain Attacks:** Even trusted images may contain dependencies with vulnerabilities or malicious code, creating a vector for compromise within the container.

+- **Lateral Movement:** If a container or host is compromised, attackers can leverage it to move laterally within the network, potentially gaining access to other hosts or services.

+- **Application Vulnerabilities:** All containerized applications may contain bugs or security flaws.
+Unpatched vulnerabilities can be exploited to escalate privileges or disrupt services.

+And certainly a few more.

 ## General Useful Resources